Our Team

 Senior Attorney; Chief Operating Officer

-Kevin Simowski is a former Wayne County Assistant Prosecutor who adds 22 years of experience to our team.
+Kevin Simowski is a former Wayne County Assistant Prosecutor who adds 22 years of experience to the Flood Law team.

 Vincent Haisha